 - Tickets purchased on the Site may be subject to a per-order handling fee.

-- Handling fees vary depending on the event and are agreed between the relevant event partner and Ticketmaster.
+- Handling fees vary depending on the event.
+The event partner and Ticketmaster often reach an agreement.

-- Handling fees cover the costs of providing ticketing services, including things like infrastructure costs and operating an internet site.
+- Fees cover the costs of providing ticketing services, including infrastructure costs, and operating an internet site

-- The relevant delivery fee is charged per-order and depends on which delivery option/s are available and selected by you at checkout.
+- The relevant delivery fee is charged per order.
+It depends on which delivery option/s are available and selected at the checkout.

-- When purchasing tickets on a Site, you are limited to a specified number of tickets for each event (also known as a ‘ticket limit’).
-This amount is included on the unique event page and is verified with every transaction.
+- There is a limit to a specified number of tickets for each event when purchasing tickets on a site.
+This amount is verified with every transaction and included on the unique event page.

-- Per ticket fees but excludes fees that are calculated on a per transaction basis.
+- Single ticket fees excludes fees that are calculated on a per-transaction basis.

 (source: ticketmaster purchase policy)